hauva69/chess-opening-classification/README.md

 My intention is to make the long names UTF-8 compatible and for the correct spelling I have used Wikipedia as a source.

+# TODO

+There's a lot of updating to do, for example there are several objects, where's the name missing.

 # ECO

 More up to date ECO data can be found in project [eco](https://github.com/niklasf/eco).